-B. Arbitrary arrests and enforced disappearances in May 2024
+C. Arbitrary arrests and enforced disappearances in June 2024

-In May 2024, SNHR documented no fewer than 228 cases of arbitrary arrest/detention, including of 13 children and four women (adult females).
-Of these, 189 have been subsequently classified as enforced disappearances.
+In June 2024, SNHR documented no fewer than 217 cases of arbitrary arrest/detention, including of eight children and five women (adult females).
+Of these, 177 have been subsequently classified as enforced disappearances.

-Arbitrary arrests/detentions documented in May 2024 are distributed by the parties to the conflict and controlling forces as follows:
+Arbitrary arrets/detention documented in June 2024 are distributed according to the parties to the conflict and controlling forces in Syria as follows:

-A. Syrian regime forces: 102 arrests, including of two children and three women.
-Of these 102, 13 have been released, while the remaining 89 have subsequently been categorized as forcibly disappeared persons.

-B. Hay'at Tahrir al-Sham (HTS): 41 arrests.
-Of these 41, eight have been released, while the remaining 33 have subsequently been categorized as forcibly disappeared persons.

-C. All Armed opposition factions/Syrian National Army (SNA): 36 arrests, including of one woman.
-Of these 36, four have been released, while the remaining 32 have subsequently been categorized as forcibly disappeared persons.

-D. Syrian Democratic Forces (SDF): 49 arrests, including of 14 children.
-Of these 49, 14 have been released, while the remaining 35 have subsequently been categorized as forcibly disappeared persons.
+- A. Syrian regime forces: 93 arrests, including of two children and three women.
+Of the 93 arrested, 11 have been released, while the remaining 82 have subsequently been categorized as forcibly disappeared persons. - B. Hay'at Tahrir al-Sham (HTS): 38 arrests, including nine who have been released with nine of them released later, while the remaining 29 have subsequently been categorized as forcibly disappeared persons. - C. All Armed opposition factions/Syrian National Army (SNA): 34 arrests, including 12 who have been released, while the remaining 22 have subsequently been categorized as forcibly disappeared persons. - D. Syrian Democratic Forces (SDF): 52 arrests, including of six children and two women.
+Of the 52 arrested, eight have been released, while the remaining 44 have subsequently been categorized as forcibly disappeared persons.

+Arbitrary arrests/detentions carried out by the parties to the conflict and controlling forces in Syria in June 2024 are distributed across Syrian governorates as follows:

-As shown on the map above, Aleppo governorate saw the highest number of arbitrary arrests/detentions documented in May, followed by the governorate of Idlib, then in descending order Rural Damascus, Deir Ez-Zour, Homs, Damascus and Daraa, and finally Hasaka.
+As the map shows, Aleppo governorate saw the highest number of arbitrary arrests/detentions documented in June, followed by the governorate of Idlib, then in descending order Rural Damascus, Damascus, Deir Ez-Zour, Hasaka, and then Homs.

-B. Releases from detention centers in May 2024
+D. Releases from detention centers in June 2024

-In May 2024, SNHR documented no fewer than 57 releases, including four children, from the various parties' detention centers.
+In June 2024, SNHR documented no fewer than 81 releases, including of three children and three women, from the various parties' detention centers.

-The releases by the parties to the conflict and controlling forces in Syria documented in May 2024 are distributed as follows:
+Releases by the parties to the conflict and controlling forces in Syria that were documented in June 2024 are distributed as follows:

-- A. Syrian regime forces: 17 releases. - B. Hay'at Tahrir al-Sham (HTS): 12 releases. - C. All Armed opposition factions/Syrian National Army (SNA): Nine releases, including of one child. - D. Syrian Democratic Forces (SDF): 19 releases, including of three children.
+- A. Syrian regime forces: 16 releases, including of two children and three women. - B. Hay'at Tahrir al-Sham (HTS):): 24 releases. - C. All Armed opposition factions/Syrian National Army (SNA): 27 releases. - D. Syrian Democratic Forces (SDF): 14 releases, including of one child.

-Comparison between arbitrary arrests and releases from detention centers documented in May 2024 for each of the parties to the conflict and controlling forces in Syria:
+Comparison between arbitrary arrests and releases from detention centers documented in June 2024 for each of the parties to the conflict and controlling forces in Syria:

-As the chart shows, the number of arbitrary arrests far surpasses the number of releases from detention centers, with the number of releases equaling approximately 30 percent of all the detentions documented on average; this confirms again that at least two or three times as many people are detained as are released, primarily by the Syrian regime, which indicates that these arrest and detention practices are standard policy in comparison to the extremely limited numbers of people released by all parties to the conflict, but mainly from regime detention centers.
+As the chart shows, the number of arbitrary arrests far surpasses the number of releases from detention centers, which indicates that these arrest and detention practices are standard policy in comparison with the extremely limited numbers of people released by all parties to the conflict, but mainly in regime detention centers.

 IV.
-Most Notable Patterns of Arbitrary Arrests and Releases by the Parties to the Conflict and Controlling Forces in Syria in May 2024
+Most Notable Patterns of Arbitrary Arrests and Releases by the Parties to the Conflict and Controlling Forces in Syria in June & the First Half of 2024

-In May, the parties to the conflict continued their policies of persecuting civilians in areas under their control, carrying out more arbitrary detentions citing various pretexts and causes.
+The parties to the conflict continued their policies of persecuting civilians in areas under their control, carrying out more arbitrary detentions citing various pretexts and causes.
 This once again confirms a crucial and inescapable truth which we have reiterated many times in the past: no Syrian citizen can feel safe from arrest since these are carried out without any legal grounds or any oversight by any independent judiciary.
-Below are some noteworthy observations with regard to the detentions carried out by the parties to the conflict this month:
+Below are some noteworthy observations on the detentions carried out by the parties to the conflict: